Skip to content

 p += (

-std_=gaussianParameters[self.n_gaussian + gaussian],
+gaussian_parameters[self.n_gaussian + gaussian],

 )

-* gaussianParameters[2 * self.n_gaussian + gaussian]
+* gaussian_parameters[2 * self.n_gaussian + gaussian]

 )

-return p + self.tol
+return p + self.tolerance

-def getGaussianParameters(self, signals: torch.Tensor) -> list[torch.Tensor]:
+def get_gaussian_parameters(self, signals: torch.Tensor) -> list[torch.Tensor]:

-"""Returns the noise model for given signals.
+Returns the noise model for given signals

 Parameters